Faith Webber: Utah Valley

 Looking for an opportunity in NCAA Division I, Webber found the Utah Valley Wolverines through connections to head coach Chris Lemay, a fellow Michigan native.
 In the summer of 2021, she committed to join the program after her fall campaign with Delta College.
 She also played for USL W League club Detroit City in the summer of 2022.
 In her debut season at Utah Valley in 2022, she scored a then program record 14 goals in 22 games, earning first-team All-WAC honors.
 She helped the Wolverines to the WAC regular-season title, the WAC tournament final, and the program's first at-large NCAA tournament entry.

-Webber broke her own program record with 16 goals in 19 games in 2023, including a hat trick against No. 19 USC.
+Webber broke her own program record with 16 goals in 19 games in 2023, including a hat trick against the No. 19–ranked USC Trojans.
 She broke the record again with 18 goals in 19 games in 2024, leading NCAA Division I in goals per game, and helping the Wolverines to their third consecutive WAC regular-season title.
 During the season, she passed Heather Stainbrook as the top scorer in program history.
 She was named first-team All-WAC for the third time and was named the WAC Offensive Player of the Year in 2024.
-TopDrawerSoccer ranked her as the No. 56 and No. 37 player in the country, and the top player from the WAC, after the 2023 and 2024 seasons respectively.
+TopDrawerSoccer ranked her as the 56th-best player in the nation in 2023 and 37th in 2024.

 The following summer, Webber played for Austin Rise FC at the Soccer Tournament 2025.
 After an NCAA rule change that stopped counting junior college seasons against NCAA eligibility, she decided to return to Utah Valley for a fourth and final season in 2025.
 She had also trained with the Utah Royals and San Diego Wave of the National Women's Soccer League (NWSL).
 She topped her scoring record once more with 22 goals in 22 games, earning first-team All-WAC honors for the fourth time in four years.
-She helped win her fourth consecutive WAC regular-season title, again reaching the WAC tournament final, and earned a second at-large bid into the NCAA tournament.
+She tied with Colorado's Hope Leyba for the most goals in NCAA Division I. She helped win her fourth consecutive WAC regular-season title, again reaching the WAC tournament final, and earned a second at-large bid into the NCAA tournament.
+TopDrawerSoccer ranked her 20th in the nation in 2025.

+Club career

+Tampa Bay Sun

+NWSL expansion team Denver Summit FC announced on January 17, 2026, that they had signed Webber to her first professional contract on a one-year deal.
+She soon joined USL Super League club Tampa Bay Sun on loan for the rest of their season in a swap deal for Natasha Flint.
+On February 21, she thought she scored her first professional goal against Fort Lauderdale United, but it was officially credited as an own goal off the goalkeeper.
+She got her first goal in a 2–0 victory over DC Power FC on March 27, winning USL Super League Goal of the Month for the impressive volley.
+She finished the loan with 2 goals in 14 appearances.

+Sydney FC

+In August 2026, Webber joined Australian club Sydney FC.